z-katas/arch-katas-dcc/ADRs/adr-queue-stream.md

 proposed

 ## Context
 Spotlight platform being an event driven system, queue/stream becomes a vital component of the architecture.
-Platform would need a long term reliable solution to scale for its usecases and build an event sourcing system.
+Platform would need a long term reliable solution to scale for its use cases and build an event sourcing system.

 ### Alternatives
 * Message queue